-- 2.2 Risk-based Approach - 2.2.1 The approach taken by the ERA in this document is to consider risk from the perspective of the WEM. - 2.2.2 The ERA's risk-based approach uses the consequence and likelihood tables in Appendix 1 to assign a risk rating to WEM Rule obligations and suspected or ERA determined breaches of WEM rule obligations - 2.2.3 When considering the prioritisation of compliance activities, the ERA will generally prioritise higher risk obligations over lower risk obligations.
-However, there may be exceptions to this as there may be circumstances where lower risk matters may warrant compliance action (for example, repeated low risk non-compliances by the same Rule Participant that may indicate a systemic issue). - 2.2.4 The ERA has performed a risk assessment of the obligations in the WEM Rules to rate the compliance risk.
-This is the baseline risk assessment. - 2.2.5 The risk ratings from the baseline risk assessment have been used to determine a list of risk-based monitoring priorities, which can be found on the ERA's website. - 2.2.6 From time to time the ERA may reassess a baseline risk assessment if there is a change in the WEM Rules, context, or if there are any other indications that a risk assessment requires reassessment.
-Any changes to the risk-based monitoring priorities will be updated on the ERA's website as required.
+- 2.2 Risk-based Approach - 2.2.1 The approach taken by the ERA in this document is to consider risk from the perspective of the WEM. - 2.2.2 The ERA's risk-based approach uses the consequence and likelihood tables in Appendix 1 to assign a risk rating to WEM Rule obligations and suspected or ERA determined breaches of WEM rule obligations-2. - 2.2.3 When considering the prioritisation of compliance activities, the ERA will generally prioritise higher risk obligations over lower risk obligations.
+However, there may be exceptions to this as there may be circumstances where lower risk matters may warrant compliance action (for example, repeated low risk non-compliances by the same Rule Participant that may indicate a systemic issue). - 2.2.3 As illustrated by Figure 1, baseline risk ratings are used for planning and monitoring, breach risk ratings of suspected breaches are used to determine the need for, and priority of, an investigation, and final risk ratings of confirmed breaches are used to inform compliance actions. - 2.2.4 The ERA has performed a risk assessment of the relevant obligations in the WEM Rules to establish rate the compliance risk.
+This is the baseline risk assessment rating. - 2.2.42.2.5 The baseline risk ratings have been used to determine a list of risk-based monitoring priorities, which can be found on the ERA's website. - 2.2.52.2.6 From time to time the ERA may reassess a baseline risk assessmentrating if there is a change in the WEM Rules, context, or if there are any other indications that a baseline risk assessmentrating requires reassessment.
+Any changes to the risk-based monitoring priorities will be updated on the ERA's website as required. - 2.2.7 The ERA will assign a breach risk rating to suspected breaches of WEM Rule obligations, which determines whether the suspected breach should be investigated, and if so, the priority of that investigation.